 Mukeng Bamboo Forest

-Mukeng Bamboo Forest is only 5 kilometers (3 miles) from Hongcun Ancient Village.
+Mukeng Bamboo Forest, Mukeng Zhuhai in Chinese, is only 5 kilometers (3 miles) from Hongcun Ancient Village.
 As its name indicates, the thick bamboo forest is the major scenic attraction of this place.
 The bamboo forest occupies an area of six square kilometers (two square miles) and the whole mountain is covered by lush trees.
 Thus, it picked up another nickname, Verdant Valley.

 The Mukeng Bamboo Forest exemplifies the beauty of quietness and is regarded as a great place for leisure and for enjoying the fresh air.
 Walking for a few minutes along the steps, you can find several Hui-style dwellings shaded by leafy bamboos, which looks exactly like the scenery in a traditional Chinese landscape painting.
 The bamboo forest has a different aspect at different times.
 After rain, the whole forest is enveloped in mist while the air is cool and fresh.
 Bright dew glimmers on the leaves making them shine like the finest emeralds.
 On sunny days, the forest is a natural summer resort with specks of sunlight glistening through the leaves.
 At night, a sea of bamboo rustles its leaves in the wind and the swaying branches resemble ocean waves.